 It’s fair to say that my head has been spinning when thinking of how much Michael has accomplished.
 He seems to leap fearlessly from one thing to the next, and to excel at whatever he puts his mind to.
 Case in point: When asked why he decided to write his first children’s book, he says, “I just thought it would be an interesting challenge.”
 (That book, Newton and the Giant, went on to win the 2004 Silver Birch Award; his next book was nominated for it.)

-In talking with Michael, it becomes clear that his wide range of interests was evident right from the start—even if he wasn’t always sure how to apply them.
+In talking with him, it becomes clear that his wide range of interests was evident right from the start—even if he wasn’t always sure how to apply them.
 “I don’t think, as a kid, I really had any concrete notions of what I wanted to do,” he says. “(Writing and running), along with a lot of other stuff, were things that caught my attention.
 (But) I never thought about them as careers when I was young.”

 Maybe he didn’t, but others did.
 The University of North Carolina recruited him for his running talents, so, after graduating St. Michael’s College School in Toronto, Ontario, he headed to the U.S. on an athletic scholarship.
 He spent his time there studying English and competing in “everything from 1,500m to 10,000m.”
-Then, when Michael graduated with a BA in 1989, he headed back to Canada, where he went to teacher’s college at Vancouver’s University of British Columbia (UBC) before returning to Toronto.
+Then, when he graduated with a BA in 1989, he headed back to Canada, where he went to teacher’s college at Vancouver’s University of British Columbia (UBC) before returning to Toronto.
 But after a year of teaching English at his alma mater, St. Michael’s, he realized that he wanted to be a writer, and promptly dove into his career as a journalist.

 Running down a dream

 Michael also kept up his running, which paid off in spades when he won Detroit six years later.
 The winnings, he says, bought him another year in his pursuit of more creative writing.
-“I used it for the down payment on my land (in Mulmur, Ontario),” says Michael, who has since built up the property to house his production company, Mulmur Feed Co., not to mention his wife of more than 20 years, Shelagh McNulty, and their three children, Henry (14), Wiley (11) and Frances (9).
+“I used it for the down payment on my land (in Mulmur, Ontario),” he says, who has since built up the property to house his production company, Mulmur Feed Co., not to mention his wife of more than 20 years, Shelagh McNulty, and their three children, Henry (14), Wiley (11) and Frances (9).

 Michael hadn’t gotten into film and television when he bought the land in Mulmur, but his thoughts had already turned in that direction.
 It all started when he saw the movie Clerks in 1994.
 “I thought it was fairly accessible,” he says.
 “It seemed like a different way of making films, and one that I could sort of comprehend and thought I could maybe possibly do.”

 So he did.
-The fact that he’d never before written for the screen didn’t phase Michael.
+The fact that he’d never before written for the screen didn’t phase him.
 He just sat down, applied the same discipline he used as a runner, and wrote the script for My Dog Vincent.

-A friend of Michael’s who worked on Bay Street raised the money for the film ($150,000), and suddenly, they were off to the races.
+A friend of his who worked on Bay Street raised the money for the film ($150,000), and suddenly, they were off to the races.
 Michael hadn’t intended to helm the project, but it became clear that he was the best person for the job, so “I sort of ended up directing it, and then all of a sudden, you’re a filmmaker,” he says.

 There he was, in 1997, the writer/director of a Canadian feature film.
 But as most newly minted filmmakers know, it’s not a steady gig.
-So Michael kept himself busy as a carpenter and journalist.
+So he kept himself busy as a carpenter and journalist.
 And, with all that on the go, why not also create a stop-motion children’s television?
 He wrote Henry’s World, about a boy who has the ability to make his wishes come true, and Alliance Atlantis (now Alliance Films) happily picked it up and put it into production.
 By the second season, Michael had set up a stop-motion studio and was showrunning the project.

-All the while, of course, Michael’s never-idle hands got busy writing the script for his next film, Saint Ralph.
+All the while, of course, his never-idle hands got busy writing the script for his next film, Saint Ralph.
 “I was already working for Alliance, so they produced Saint Ralph and it took off from there,” he says.

 So far, the flight has entailed 2009’s One Week, 2010’s Score: A Hockey Musical (for which he also wrote most of the songs’ lyrics) and 2012’s Still Mine.
 Not to mention directing for several television shows, including Being Erica and Aaron Stone.
 Oh, and lots of running—“just to keep in shape,” he says, but you get the idea that he’s still remarkably fit.